 Why messaging is a better way to talk to customers

 It’s more important than ever to meet your customers where they are – and that’s why every entrepreneur should invest in an instant messaging service for their business.
-Here are a few of the ways instant messaging can help upgrade your customer interactions.
+Here are a few ways instant messaging can help upgrade your customer interactions.

 - Better customer service.
 Your customers are probably already using messaging services – which means you should, too.
-Giving customers the option to message you with comments or concerns makes it easy to quickly respond and address any issues before they escalate.
+Giving customers the option to message you with comments or concerns makes it easy to respond quickly and address any issues before they escalate.
 Customers expect a quick and easy response when they reach out to your business, and with messaging, you can reply in seconds.

 - Better coverage.
 It’s nearly impossible to read and reply to every single message your business receives.
-With an automated chatbot, you have the ability to instantly respond to your most important messages.
+With an automated chatbot, you have the ability to respond instantly to your most important messages.
 Unlike a voicemail box, an automated messaging system can read a message and send a tailored response to the sender as soon as it’s received.

 - Better in a crisis.
 If you’re a business owner, you know things don’t always go according to plan.
 Let’s say you suddenly need to close your shop or your website unexpectedly crashes.
 A quick messaging blast can reach your customers faster than a phone call or email – and help you avoid avoiding an angry customer who didn’t get the memo.